jonatasgrosman/findpapers/README.md

 An interesting point to stand out from the tool is that it automatically prevents duplication of papers, merging their information when the same paper is found in different databases.
 You can see this in the image above, where the Findpapers found the same work on the IEEE and Scopus databases (see "Paper found in" value) and merged the paper information on a single record.

+Another interesting extra information given by Findpapers (based on [Beall's List](https://beallslist.net/)) is whether a collected paper was published by a [predatory publisher](https://en.wikipedia.org/wiki/Predatory_publishing) (see "Publication is potentially predatory" value).
+That is a really good feature, because there is a lot of [scientific misinformation](https://www.the-scientist.com/critic-at-large/opinion-using-pokmon-to-detect-scientific-misinformation-68098) out there.

 *Now that Dr. McCartney has selected all the papers he wanted, he wants to see all of them.*